cycle/docs/relation/belongs-to.md

 # Belongs To
 Belongs To relation defines that entity is owned by a related entity on the exclusive matter.
 Example: post belongs to the author, comment belongs to post.
-Most of `belongsTo` relations can be created using `inverse` option of the declared `hasOne` or `hasMany` relation.
+Most of `belongsTo` relations can be created using the `inverse` option of the declared `hasOne` or `hasMany` relation.

-Entity will be always persisted after related entity.
+> The entity will be always persisted after related entity.

 ## Definition
 To define Belongs To relation using annotated enties extension use: